Cymbula oculus

-Cymbula oculus is a species of sea snail, a true limpet, a marine gastropod mollusk in the family Patellidae, one of the families of true limpets.
+Cymbula oculus is a species of sea snail, a true limpet, a marine gastropod mollusc in the family Patellidae, one of the families of true limpets.

 Description

 The shell is low, and a dull brown on the outside.
 It has about 10 major ribs.
 The margin of the interior is broad and black, with a light pinkish brown centre.
 Juveniles are yellow with iridescent green flecks.
 Attains up to 100mm length.